Booker T (wrestler)

 Booker T. Huffman Jr. (born March 1, 1965), better known by his ring name Booker T, is an American retired professional wrestler and professional wrestling trainer.
-He is currently signed to WWE, where he serves as a color commentator on the NXT brand.
-Widely regarded as one of the greatest professional wrestlers of all time, he is also the owner and founder of the independent promotion Reality of Wrestling (ROW).
+He is currently signed to WWE, where he serves as a commentator on the NXT brand.
+He is also the owner and founder of the independent promotion Reality of Wrestling (ROW).

 Booker is known for his tenure in World Championship Wrestling (WCW), the World Wrestling Federation/Entertainment (WWF/E), and Total Nonstop Action Wrestling (TNA), holding 35 championships between those organizations.
 He is the most decorated wrestler in WCW history, having held 21 titles, including a record six WCW World Television Championships (along with being the first African American titleholder), and a record 11 WCW World Tag Team Championships: 10 as one half of Harlem Heat with his brother, Lash "Stevie Ray" Huffman in WCW (most reigns within that company), and one in the WWF with Test.
 Booker was the final WCW World Heavyweight Champion and WCW United States Heavyweight Champion under the WCW banner.

 Booker is an overall six-time world champion in professional wrestling, having won the WCW World Heavyweight Championship five times and WWE's World Heavyweight Championship once.
-With his fifth WCW Championship win (which occurred in the WWF), Booker T became the second African-American to win a world championship in WWF/E (after The Rock), and also the first to be of non-mixed race.
+With his fifth WCW Championship win (which occurred in the WWF), Booker T became the first African-American to win a world championship in WWF/E and also the first to be of non-mixed race.
 He is also the winner of the 2006 King of the Ring tournament, the 16th Triple Crown Champion, and the eighth Grand Slam Champion in WWE history.
 As the ninth WCW Triple Crown Champion, Booker is one of four men to achieve both the WWE and WCW Triple Crowns.
 He has headlined multiple pay-per-view events for the WWF/E, WCW and TNA throughout his career.

 Booker was inducted into the WWE Hall of Fame on April 6, 2013, by his brother, Lash.
 Both he and Lash were inducted together into the 2019 class on April 6, 2019, as Harlem Heat, making Booker a two-time Hall of Famer.

 Early life

-Booker T. Huffman Jr. (Note: See:
+Booker T. Huffman Jr. (Note: Huffman has confirmed in interviews that the "T." in his name does not mean anything, and that the "T." itself is the name.